The English dub followed suit by casting Richard Ian Cox as Inuyasha, after he previously voiced Ranma in the last four seasons of Ranma ½.

 Screwed by the Lawyers: On the revived Toonami broadcast and the official streams, the first opening is replaced by Hanyou from the OST instead of "CHANGE THE WORLD" due to the rights to use the song expiring, this affects ALL releases of the series both internationally and even in Japan because this began with the recent Japanese rebroadcast of the show and this also means that an inevitable Blu-ray release won't have "CHANGE THE WORLD" either.

 Teasing Creator: Similar to another famous work by Takahashi, she makes the main pairing of Inuyasha painfully obvious from early on, continuously giving them plenty of hinting or down right romantic moments, however, Inuyasha and Kagome don't share a single kiss throughout the entire content of about 550 chapters.
 Not.
 Once.
 And even when they're about to at one point, Takahashi infamously decided to have Kagome's little brother randomly barge in to interrupt them.
-Even at the end, their reunion after three years apart is reduced to a simple hug, and they're barely hinted to become married (it's only apparent because Kagome humorously calls out to Sesshomaru as "brother-in-law").
 The makers of the anime must have recognized the "unfairness" of it however, for they expanded a hug Inuyasha and Kagome shared during the final battle into including a kiss as well.
-The kiss in the second movie is usually not counted as the OVAs are questionably canon to the original story.
+The kiss in the second movie, while adored, remains questionably canon to the original story.

-As of November 4, 2012, the show has managed to avert this, finally airing on the revived Toonami block (at 5:00 and 5:30, as of this edit).
-It was initially Daylight Savings Time filler, before being officially added to the lineup on November 11, replacing fellow [adult swim] show Ghost in the Shell: Stand Alone Complex.
+The anime was originally meant to air on Cartoon Network's Toonami block.
+However, it instead ended up on [adult swim] due to content issues, making it one of the few [adult swim] anime shows that were meant for Toonami, until November 4, 2012, when the show has managed to avert this, finally airing on the revived Toonami block.
+It was initially Daylight Savings Time filler, before being officially added to the lineup on November 11th, replacing fellow [adult swim] show Ghost in the Shell: Stand Alone Complex.